B2B deals involve multiple stakeholders, complex org structures, and long decision cycles.

 Step 4: Start connecting (peer-to-peer)

 Once your ICP and CRM data give you ideas about who potential champions might be, find them on platforms like LinkedIn.
 Reach out and start building a connection naturally.
-The key here is empathy – show that you understand their challenges and pain points.
+Lead with empathy.
+Show that you understand their specific challenges.
 Make that the foundation of your conversation.

 Step 5: Build a real relationship

-Don't just see your contact as a stepping stone.
+Treat your contact as a partner.
 Treat them like a partner.
-Offer genuine help and insights related to their work or industry.
-Nurture the relationship by providing value throughout the entire sales process – remember, it's a two-way street.
+Share insights relevant to their role and industry challenges.
+Nurture the relationship by providing value throughout the entire sales process – provide value throughout the sales process, not just when you need something.

 Step 6: Asking for help